Enter Resource View by clicking the fourth button in the view switcher in the toolbar, or choosing View > Resource View (Option-Command-4).

 Custom Work Week

 An icon appears in this column if a resource has a work week that differs from its default work week; the default work week for a resource is defined by its parent (if it’s a member of a group) or the project (if it’s not).
-You can click the icon to see the resource’s work week, and from there you can click the X button in the upper-right of the week view to revert to the default.
+You can click the icon to see the resource’s work week.

 The Resource Timeline